 The Fiat 500 was launched in 2007.
 It was designed to be a trendy city car with retro looks inspired by the original Fiat 500 from the sixties.
 It shares its mechanical parts with the Fiat Panda and Ford Ka, and all three cars are built in the same factory in Poland.

 Despite sharing so many parts, the 500 is completely different to the Panda and Ka.
-Its chic looks means it's the perfect car for the city, but it doesn’t offer the practicality of the Panda.
+Its chic looks mean it's the perfect car for the city, but it doesn’t offer the practicality of the Panda.

 The entry-level Pop is rather basic, while Colour Therapy adds funky colour schemes and white detailing inside and out.
 Our top choice is the Lounge model, which provides a glass roof and air-con.